pojntfx/uni-algodat-notes/README.md

-# uni-algodat-notes
+# Algodat Notes

-Personal notes &amp; snippets for the "Algorithms and Data Structures" course at HdM Stuttgart.
+Personal notes and snippets for the "Algorithms and Data Structures" course at HdM Stuttgart.

+## Usage

+🚧 This project is a work-in-progress!
+Instructions will be added as soon as it is usable. 🚧

+## License

+Algodat Notes (c) 2021 Felicitas Pojtinger and contributors

+SPDX-License-Identifier: AGPL-3.0